-People have been studying design for ages, but we rarely see much crossover in the design fields.
-For example, using web design principles are not the only way to design websites.
-In fact, we web designers can learn a lot from other design approaches to create stronger, more inclusive experiences, on a strong foundation for lasting products.
+People have been studying design for ages, but we rarely see much crossover in the design fields (e.g., graphic design, web/app design, interior design, industrial design, advertising, film).
+However, Web designers can learn a lot from other design approaches to create better, more inclusive experiences, and a strong foundation for lasting products.

 The most prominent example comes from a team of non-web designers at North Carolina State University, who laid down some truly universal concepts for good design.
 They called this series of concepts the 7 Principles of